mangodairy/mytest/_Kubernetes/KubernetesPart3.md

 * [kube-proxy](https://kubernetes.io/docs/concepts/overview/components/#kube-proxy)
 * [Container runtime](https://kubernetes.io/docs/concepts/overview/components/#container-runtime)

-If you are interested to see the definition of each component please refer to the official documentation, for ease of access I have given the corresponding link.
+If you are interested to see the definition of each component, please refer to the official documentation.
+For ease of access, I have given the corresponding link.

-**To see what it is and how it is implemented in the k8s cluster we will go through each component.**
-{: style="text-align: justify;"}
+**To see the implementation of those components in the k8s cluster, we will go through each of them. * {: style="text-align: justify;"}
 ## We will Walk Through the Server